-If you’re planting new grass seed, you shouldn’t use ordinary lawn fertilizer.
+If you’re planting new fall grass seed, you shouldn’t use ordinary lawn fertilizer.
 It can actually do harm to new seedlings.
 Instead, you should use a “starter” fertilizer.
 Unlike standard fertilizer, starter fertilizer is formulated specifically for delicate new grass.
 It also contains potassium, which is missing in standard fertilizer and is critical for root development.
 Check out some must-know fertilizing tips here.

 Scotts PatchMaster Lawn Repair Mix

 If you have small to medium-sized bare spots to seed, PatchMaster is a great solution.
 It contains seed, starter fertilizer and dry paper pulp.
 The pulp acts as mulch to keep the seed damp, which is crucial for germination and keeping the delicate sprouts alive until the roots can develop.
 It also saves you from having to water one to two times a day for that first month, especially during dry, hot weather.

 Just keep it damp for the first month.
 When damp, it won’t get blown away when you mow.
 Plus: Take note of these 18 lawn care no-nos.

 When you have newly planted grass seed, you need to lightly water at least once a day to keep the soil damp.
 Many sprinkler styles don’t disperse water evenly or wash away grass seed because they deliver too much force.
 An oscillating sprinkler is the way to go for a freshly seeded lawn.
 The light shower is perfect to water seed without washing it away.
 Want to know more about watering grass?